bit54song/camerado/README.md

 ![](../assets/settings_1.png?raw=true)

 The settings controls are discovered using `v4l2-ctl` utility for the current video device dynamically.
-Some of the controls are dependent on the other ones and maybe not rendered as they are not available in the current state.
-For example, when user turns off the auto mode for exposure and white balance, the corresponded controls will show up after the *Update Controls* button is pressed:
+Some of the controls are dependent on the other ones and may not be rendered as they are not available in the current state.
+For example, when user turns off the auto mode for exposure and white balance, the corresponded controls will show up after the *Update Controls* button has been pressed:

 ![](../assets/settings_2.png?raw=true)